celery/pytest-celery/docs/index.rst

 This project relies on your generous donations.

-If you are using Pytest Celery to test a commercial product, please consider becoming our `backer`_ or our `sponsor`_ to ensure Pytest Celery's future.
+If you are using pytest-celery to test a commercial product, please consider becoming our `backer`_ or our `sponsor`_ to ensure pytest-celery's future.

 .. _`backer`: https://opencollective.com/celery
 .. _`sponsor`: https://opencollective.com/celery